LeavesMC/docs/docs/leaves/getting-started/migration.md

 ### From Vanilla

 When migrating to Leaves from Vanilla, the way worlds are stored will automatically be changed.
-Should you ever want to go back to Vanilla, follow the [Vanilla Migration Guide](#to-vanilla) closely, as manual changes will be required.
+Whenever you want to go back to Vanilla, follow the [Vanilla Migration Guide](#to-vanilla) closely, as manual changes will be required.

 1. Stop your Vanilla server and create a full backup.
 2. Download Leaves from [github releases](https://github.com/LeavesMC/Leaves/releases).
 3. Replace your existing Vanilla server jar with your freshly downloaded Leaves jar.
-4. Edit your strat.bat/sh (if you have), replace your Vanilla jar name to Levaes jar name (such as leaves-1.20.1.jar).
+4. Edit your strat.bat/sh (if you have), replace your Vanilla jar name to Leaves jar name (such as leaves-1.20.1.jar).
 5. Start your new server.